 TIP: The warm hues of golden hour with the sun low in the sky is a hard one to beat, especially when it’s setting over the Ottawa River and skyline.
 Aim to arrive a little before sunset to set up the perfect shot to capture this fleeting moment.

 This is one waterfall you’ll want to chase for the photos alone!
 Where the clear waters of the Rideau River meet the Ottawa River, you’ll find the mighty twin Rideau Falls.
 A short walk or drive from downtown Ottawa along Sussex Drive will lead you to the peaceful Rideau Falls Park, worth a walkthrough to spot several picturesque monuments.
 The most popular fixture of the park is the magnificent view of the waterfall.
-For a more intimate vantage point, take in the natural beauty of the Rideau Falls from the water on a World Famous Paul’s Boat Line cruise.
+For unique points of view, visit the adjacent Tavern on the Falls or see the falls from the water on a Paul’s Boat Line cruise.

 TIP: If you’re more of a nighthawk photographer then you’ll want to see the Rideau Falls at night!
 Every evening the falls are illuminated with glowing hues of blue and green against the night sky that can be seen all along the river.

 Parliament Hill Stairs

 There’s something so aesthetically pleasing about the symmetry of a staircase, especially one surrounded by lush greenery and open water.
 This stairway can be found behind Parliament Hill leading down to the National Capital Pathway along the Ottawa River and has not only proven itself popular among runners and walkers but photographers as well!
 The steps are nearly embedded in the beautiful landscaping as they zig-zag down the four-story escarpment to the riverbank.